Amadeo Bordiga: Italian Socialist Party

-Within the newly founded Karl Marx Circle, Bordiga rejected a pedagogical approach to political work and developed a "theory of the Party", whereby the organization was meant to display non-immediate goals as a rally of similarly minded people and not necessarily a body of the working class.
+Within the newly founded "Karl Marx Circle", Bordiga rejected a pedagogical approach to political work and developed a "theory of the Party", whereby the organization was meant to display non-immediate goals as a rally of similarly minded people and not necessarily a body of the working class.
 Bordiga was deeply opposed to representative democracy, which he associated with bourgeois electoralism.
-In a 1914 issue of Il Socialista, he wrote: "Thus if there is a complete negation of the theory of democratic action it is to be found in socialism."
+In a 1914 issue of Il Socialista, he wrote: "Thus, if there is a complete negation of the theory of democratic action it is to be found in socialism."
 Bordiga opposed the parliamentary faction of the PSI being autonomous from central control.
 In common with most socialists in Latin countries, Bordiga campaigned against Freemasonry, which he identified as a non-secular group.

 Following the October Revolution, Bordiga rallied to the communist movement and formed the communist abstentionist faction within the PSI, abstentionist in that it opposed participation in bourgeois elections.
-The group would form with the addition of the former L'Ordine Nuovo grouping in Turin around Antonio Gramsci the backbone of the Communist Party of Italy (PCdI).
+The group would form with the addition of the former L'Ordine Nuovo grouping in Turin around Antonio Gramsci, the backbone of the Communist Party of Italy (PCdI).
 This came after a long internal struggle in the PSI as it had voted as early as 1919 to affiliate with the Comintern but had refused to purge its reformist wing.
 In the course of the conflict, Bordiga attended the 2nd Comintern Congress in 1920, where he added two points to the Twenty-one Conditions of membership proposed by Vladimir Lenin.
-Nevertheless, he was criticised by Lenin in his work "Left-Wing" Communism: An Infantile Disorder (1920) over a disagreement regarding parliamentary abstentionism.
-Victor Serge, who witnessed the 2nd Comintern Congress, remembered Bordiga as "exuberant and energetic, features blunt, hair thick, black and bristly, a man quivering under his encumbrance of ideas, experiences and dark forecasts."
+He was, nevertheless, criticized by Lenin in his 1920 work "Left-Wing" Communism: An Infantile Disorder over a disagreement regarding parliamentary abstentionism.
+Victor Serge, who witnessed the 2nd Comintern Congress, described Bordiga as "exuberant and energetic, features blunt, hair thick, black and bristly, a man quivering under his encumbrance of ideas, experiences and dark forecasts."